KMSUBBAIAH/Kafka-Realtime-Data-Streaming/readme.md

 ### Dependencies

-> Ensure Hadoop and Spark dependencies are satisfied for your setup.
+Ensure Hadoop and Spark dependencies are satisfied for your setup.

 #### Docker Container Setup

-> Create a Docker container with one master and one worker node for Spark.
+Create a Docker container with one master and one worker node for Spark.
 ```bash
 docker compose up -d --build
 ```

 #### Confluent Kafka Setup

-> Set up a Confluent Kafka environment, including creating a cluster, topic, and schema registry.
+Set up a Confluent Kafka environment, including creating a cluster, topic, and schema registry.

 #### OpenAI API Setup

-> Obtain an OpenAI API key for sentiment analysis.
+Obtain an OpenAI API key for sentiment analysis.
 Alternatively, explore other Sentiment Analysis APIs like APILayer.

 #### Elasticsearch Setup

-> Create an Elasticsearch account and configure connection parameters including URI, username, and password.
+Create an Elasticsearch account and configure connection parameters including URI, username, and password.

 ## Project Working

 #### Data Source and Streaming

-Utilize a WebSocket server to stream data chunks from Yelp.com to the Kafka cluster.
+Utilize a WebSocket server to stream data chunks from kaggle(imdb dataset) to the Kafka cluster.

 #### Spark Processing

-> Use Spark master and worker nodes to process the data, applying sentiment analysis to reviews before passing it to the Kafka cluster.
+Use Spark master and worker nodes to process the data, applying sentiment analysis to reviews before passing it to the Kafka cluster.

 #### Kafka Integration

-> Integrate the enriched data into Kafka topics for further processing.
+Integrate the enriched data into Kafka topics for further processing.

 #### Elasticsearch Connector

-> Add an Elasticsearch connector to Confluent Kafka, specifying connection variables and data source as JSON.
+Add an Elasticsearch connector to Confluent Kafka, specifying connection variables and data source as JSON.
 Allow Elasticsearch to provide the schema dynamically.

 #### Dashboard Integration

-> Explore possibilities of connecting Elasticsearch to visualization tools like Tableau or PowerBI for insightful dashboards.
+Explore possibilities of connecting Elasticsearch to visualization tools like Tableau or PowerBI for insightful dashboards.

 ### Conclusion

-> This project's architecture, combining Kafka, Spark, and Elasticsearch, has real-world applications in various industries.
+This project's architecture, combining Kafka, Spark, and Elasticsearch, has real-world applications in various industries.
 Consider examples and case studies to understand its potential impact and scalability.